kalmhq/docs/docs/intro.md

 Kalm tries to reduce complexity in three different ways:

-1. Provide intuitive graphical inteface with tips and instructions for the most common operations.
+1. Provide intuitive graphical inteface for the most common operations.
-2. Introduce a new Custom Resource type called "Application".
-This natural grouping is helpful in reducing the amount of boilerplate configuration.
+2. Introduce higher level Custom Resource Definitions such as `Application`.
+These CRDs help reducing the amount of boilerplate configuration and copy-pasting.
-3. Preconfiguration of useful extensions - Kalm pre-configures modules such as the Istio service mesh to make it possible to quickly setting up things like HTTPS, routing, API gateways out of the box.

-![Web Interface][interface]
+3. Designed with popular extensions in mind - Kalm is designed to work with istio, cert-manager, and prometheus and more, which make setting up a productive stack quick and easy.

 Next, lets install Kalm and go through an example to illustrate how it works: